Evolution of languages: Europe

 During the Norman invasion of Ireland starting in 1169, speakers of the Fingallian Middle English dialect settled in the baronies of Forth and Bargy in southeast Ireland, spawning the Forth and Bargy dialect spoken until the 19th century.

 The Mongol invasions spurred the Cumans and Jasz people to take shelter in Hungary under the protection of king Béla IV, with their Ossetian Iranian language spoken for another two centuries.

-The semi-nomadic Pechenegs and potentially also the Cumans spoke the unattested Pecheneg language in parts of current day Ukraine, Romania, and Hungary between the 7th and 12th centuries.
+The semi-nomadic Pechenegs and potentially also the Cumans spoke the unattested Pecheneg language in parts of present-day Ukraine, Romania, and Hungary between the 7th and 12th centuries.

 Writings in Hungarian first emerged in 1055 with a first book, the "Fragment of Königsberg" appearing in the 1350s.
 By the 1490s, 3.2 million people in the Kingdom of Hungary spoke Hungarian although Latin served as the language of religion.

 The poorly attested Turkic Khazar language was spoken in the Khazar Khanate.
 Elsewhere, the Old Tatar language was in use in the Volga-Ural region among Bashkirs and Tatars, written in Arabic script and later the İske imlâ alphabet.

 In 1951, Nina Fedorovna Akulova found the first of a series of birch bark writings in the Old Novgorod dialect from the 11th to 15th centuries.
-The writings are letters in vernacular Old East Slavic, including high levels of literacy among women and children and showing an absence of later Slavic features like second palatalization.
+The writings are letters in the vernacular Old Russian language, including high levels of literacy among women and children and showing an absence of later Slavic features like the second palatalization.
+The Russians lived alongside Finnic-speaking peoples for centuries; the Muromians and Meryans were assimilated by the 11th and 12th centuries, and later the Meshchera were also assimilated, with their languages eventually becoming extinct.

-The expansion of the Kievan Rus' led to the presumed Volga-Finnic Muromian language being absorbed by the East Slavs.
-The same seemingly occurred for the Meshchera and Merya language.